12.1 Academic Appeals: Undergraduate and Taught Postgraduate

 18. From the date of formal notification of University examination results or upon receipt of formal notification requiring exclusion under the Academic Regulation on Academic Progress, students will normally have 10 working days in which to submit an appeal.
 Late appeals will not normally be considered unless independent, corroborative evidence is submitted clearly explaining why the student was prevented from submitting the appeal by the deadline.

-19. All appeals must be made in writing using the University’s Academic Appeal form.
+19. All appeals must be made in writing using the University’s Academic Appeal form, or the student can e-mail email@example.com to request a copy.
 All sections must be completed fully.
 Any partially completed forms will be returned to the student.

 20. When appealing, students must clearly state against what they are appealing, and must clearly demonstrate the impact of their circumstances on their performance, in the form of an explanation and appropriate evidence.
 For the purpose of this Procedure, evidence submitted in support of a student’s appeal, must be independent or corroborative, and sufficient to establish any claims or issues raised.
 A personal statement of what a student believes to be true cannot constitute evidence.
 Students must also clearly state what they wish to achieve from their appeal.